Set up a third-party internet connection

 - Enter service IPs or leave the last addresses from the subnet assigned by default.
 Do not assign these addresses to your devices to avoid disrupting the network.

-- Click Create a network.
+- Click Create Network.

 4. Check the settings on the operator side